 We want to help give you a step up on how to improve your negotiation skills, not just for your Financial Independence but also for life’s negotiations in general, how you can be a better communicator, listener, and deal maker.
 But, further, how to gear up for a negotiation to be better prepared than “the other guy”.

-- How to Negotiate: Negotiation is the Art of Discussion, Not the Art of War
+- Negotiation is the Art of Discussion, Not the Art of War

-- How to Negotiate: 8 Crucial Things to Understand Before You Start a Negotiation
+- 8 Crucial Things to Understand Before You Start Negotiating

 - How To Negotiate Car Price

 - How To Negotiate Buying a House